This post and its photos may contain affiliate links, view our disclosure policy.

 We have an epic list for 8 and up here.
 Monopoly and Life are always a hit.

-While games like Pop The Pig, Trouble, Headbandz are winners with the younger crowd.
+While games like Pop The Pig, Trouble, and Headbandz are winners with the younger crowd.

-If you love games, you are sure to love our Thanksgiving Bingo Bundle.
+If you love games, you will love our Thanksgiving Bingo Bundle.
 You can snag a free download here.

 3. Road Trip

 The roadways are less busy in the fall.
 People are not scrambling to the beach or visiting family while school is not in session.

 So, take a quick fall road trip.

 Visit a quintessential fall town like Salam, Massachusetts, or Stowe, Vermont.

 There’s something about a warm fire and marshmallows that screams fall!